 - Any evaluation or analysis techniques to be applied to models within the view

-If you are just starting out you can turn to various frameworks to see which views they have and use that as the basis of your repository for example:
+If you are just starting out, you can turn to various frameworks to see which views they have and use that as the basis of your repository, for example:

-RUP suggest a 4+1 set of viewpoints:
+RUP suggests a 4+1 set of viewpoints:

-Other examples are DODAF (3 main viewpoints with 26 sub-viewpoints), RM-ODP (5 viewpoints) and Zachman Framework (with 36 viewpoints)
+Other examples are DODAF (3 main viewpoints with 26 sub-viewpoints), RM-ODP (5 viewpoints), and Zachman Framework (with 36 viewpoints)

-Lastly the software architecture document template I’ve posted also contains a list of possible views
+Lastly, the software architecture document template I’ve posted also contains a list of possible views

 - A logical view (main classes/packages)

-- A deployment diagram (tiers, zones etc.)
+- A deployment diagram (tiers, zones, etc.)

 - A view to show concurrency and timing issues.